Maceration Part 3: Preventing Trench Foot

 What does the perfect maceration prevention strategy looks like?

-A summary of your options depending on the environmental conditions, the specifics of your activity and the gear you have available to you.
+A summary of your options for preventing trench foot depends on the environmental conditions, the specifics of your activity and the gear you have available to you.

 Moisture-management in the athletic and wilderness arena